Canon 800D vs Panasonic GM5

 It is notable that the 800D has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the GM5 have been discontinued, but can regularly be found used on ebay.
 The 800D was replaced by the Canon 850D, while the GM5 does not have a direct successor.
 Further information on the features and operation of the 800D and GM5 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Panasonic GM5 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.